-^{}Please note that this table does not include the entirety of subordinated, preferred and secured claims provided by the relevant legislation.
+\ Please note that this table does not include the entirety of subordinated, preferred and secured claims provided by the relevant legislation.
 It only includes the claims deemed most relevant taking into account the specificities of a credit institution and that can be identified before the institution becomes insolvent.
-Also, with regards to secured and prefer claims (PT9 to PT17), this table does not reflect the fact that they may benefit from special preference over the moveable assets, special preference over the immoveable assets of the institution concerned.
+Also, with regards to secured and prefer claims (PT9 to PT17), this table does not reflect the fact that they may benefit from special preference over the moveable assets, special preference over the immoveable assets, and/or general preference over the immoveable assets of the institution concerned.
 It also does not take into account that, depending on the preference from which they benefit, the ranking order may differ.